isotopp/isotopp.github.io/content/posts/2021-07-13-mysql-a-job-queue-in-python.md

 Our generator takes the `generator_id` as a parameter, but makes no use of it.

-We generate random `d` and `e` fields, and use autoincremented numbers to identify the individual jobs.
+We generate random `d` and `e` fields, and use auto-incremented numbers to identify the individual jobs.
 The new job has the status of `unclaimed` and the `owner_id` and `owner_date` are `NULL`.
 For speed, we commit to the jobs table only every tenth job.